 Company size and “Brand Name” Companies

 Education and service can be combined in many ways, and you likely have already participated in service activities through your home university or high school.
 Volunteering is service embarked upon for the benefit of a particular group of people, issue or cause.
 The people, issue, or cause and the benefit to them is the focus of the students’ service.

 Service learning blends service (volunteering) with academic study.
-In the International Service Internship Class, students discuss, reflect and analyze the experience in an academic setting and work towards specific learning objectives.
+In the International Service Internship Course (ISIC) seminars, students discuss, reflect and analyze the experience in an academic setting and work towards specific learning objectives.